phisch/phinger-cursors/README.md

 If you are on Arch linux, you can install the AUR package [phinger-cursors](https://aur.archlinux.org/packages/phinger-cursors).

 Other distros currently don't yet have phinger-cursors in their repositories.
-So please install manually, as descibed below.
+So please install manually, as described below.

 ### Manually